“And above all things, have fervent love for one another for love will cover a multitude of sins.”

 1 Peter 4:8

-Ask any parent what their kids’ toughest issue is, and they’ll probably mention sibling rivalry ranking somewhere in the top five.
+Ask any parent what their kids’ toughest issue is, and they will probably mention sibling rivalry ranking somewhere in the top five.
 I know it is in my house.
-I have three boys who like to stubbornly argue about everything (at least it seems that way): video games, television shows, books, who gets to sit next to the window, who gets the ranch dressing first, toys, and, believe it not, even politics.
-I have an active group, what can I say?
+I have three boys who like to stubbornly argue about everything (at least it seems that way): video games, television shows, books, who gets to sit next to the window, who gets the ranch dressing first, and, believe it not, even politics.

-But, let’s face it.
-Forgiveness isn’t easy.
-It’s like mastering an art form that’s not in our skill set sometimes.
+Forgiveness is not easy.
+It is like mastering an art form that is not in our skill set sometimes.
 It is why Jesus tells us to turn the other cheek and forgive 7×70 times (Matthew 18:22).
 He knows it is hard for us.
 So, how do we do it?
-What’s the trick?
-Well, my friends, there’s no trick to it, but there is something you can do.
+There is no magic trick, but there is something you can do.

 You can cover their sin.

 Before we get too far, let’s put Peter’s words in 1 Peter 4:8 into historical context.

-Approximately 64 years after Jesus’s death on the cross, the evil emperor Nero, burned the city of Rome to the ground.
-No one exactly knows why, but with everything burned and destroyed including all aspects of culture and religion, not to mention lives, many Romans were left homeless and hopeless.
-They quickly realized their “gods” couldn’t save them.
+Approximately 64 years after Jesus’ death on the cross, the evil emperor Nero burned the city of Rome to the ground.
+No one exactly knows why, but with everything burned and destroyed, including all aspects of culture and religion, not to mention lives, many Romans were left homeless and hopeless.
+They quickly realized their “gods” could not save them.

 Sensing an uprising, Nero convinced the Roman people that the Christians were to blame for the destruction.
-Christians were already hated and discriminated against because of their relationship with the Jews.
-The Jews historically hated the Romans for decades of persecution.
+The Romans already hated and discriminated against Christians because of their relationship with the Jews, who historically hated the Romans for decades of persecution.
 Tension was high, and peace was tenuous.
 So, Nero blaming Christians was an easy sell.

 Nero’s lies quickly spread far and wide across the empire, deepening the Romans’ hostility toward Christians and sending them into hiding.
 Sadly, this hatred continues today.

 It was during this time that Peter wrote his first epistle.
-His goal was to strengthen the Christians, offer hope, teach them how to live victoriously despite the situation, and encourage them to forgive the Romans’ treatment of them because their beliefs were based in lies and deception.
+His goal was to strengthen the early church, offer hope, teach them how to live victoriously despite the situation, and encourage them to forgive the Romans’ treatment of them.

 What is Fervent Love?